d4n3sh/thedaneshproject/content/posts/2008-04-19-freeze-for-world-earth-day.md

 4. Mingle.
 Enjoy the rest of your evening.
 (As earth friendly as possible)

 Why Freeze for Earth?
 We spend more energy then we need.
-It&#8217;s time to give back and save for the future.
+It's time to give back and save for the future.
 [Read More][2]

 <!--more-->

 The idea to freeze spawned recently, I remember watching it on [YouTube][3] not too long ago.
-It&#8217;s was an awesome idea and a sure way to grab the general public&#8217;s attention.
+It's was an awesome idea and a sure way to grab the general public's attention.
 What better way to build awareness.

 Watch the recent &#8220;KL Freeze in Unison&#8221; in action.